ReneBri/NotesApp-Frontend/README.md

 // This is the React hook that lets us hook into our context import { useContext } from ‘react’;

-// This is our custom context API we use to whether or not a modal renders import { ModalContext } from ‘../../context/ModalContext’;
+// This is our custom context API we use to set whether or not a modal renders import { ModalContext } from ‘../../context/ModalContext’;

-// This is the modal we would want to have rendered import LoginModal from ‘../../components/modals/authentication-modals/LoginModal’;
+// This is the modal we want to render import LoginModal from ‘../../components/modals/authentication-modals/LoginModal’;